rhaversen/DOVS/Assignment_1/report.md

 The solution is provided in pretty.ml.
 It includes a test function which tests the provided examples from the task description.

 The solution works by recursively traversing the expression tree and building a string representation of the expression.
 The function pattern matches on the expression to determine the type of the expression, in similar fashion to the eval function.
 If the expression is a constant, the function simply returns the constant as a string.
+If the expression is a binop, the function recursively calls itself on the left and right subexpressions and then combines the results with the operator.
+The function then returns the combined string.

 ## Question 4:
 Are the functions you have defined recursive, and why (or why not)?